LukaToni/StudIS/README.md

 Then load [http://localhost:3000/](http://localhost:3000/) in your browser to access the app.

-If you get errors try npm install.
+If you get errors try `npm install`.